catai9/FitnessAssistant/README.md

 3. To run the project:
 - Please download or clone to your desired folder.
 - Change the API Key and clientId in apiGoogleconfig.json.
+They are not shown on Github for privacy purposes.
 - In Terminal, navigate to the project directory and run the following two lines: npm install npm start